CobaltBSD/neosurf/README.md

 ## Biggest differences from NetSurf
 * [Visurf support](https://sr.ht/~sircmpwn/visurf/), with various upstream improvements and fixes
-* Various upstream improvements and UI enhancements to Gtk3 frontend
+* Various upstream improvements and UI enhancements to Gtk frontend
 * Removed compatibility for super old and/or obscure libraries/software/operating systems
 * Dedicated LibreSSL support
 * Various privacy improvements
 * Rewritten build system

 ## Known Issues
-At the moment preferences on Gtk3 frontend do not take effect, and as such this menu is currently disabled.
+At the moment preferences on Gtk frontend do not take effect, and as such this menu is currently disabled.
 This issue is inherited from NetSurf and will be amended soon.

 ## Building and installation
 In the root of the source tree: